-A consultation with Dr Rahdon is $170.
-You will receive a rebate from Medicare of $72.75 if you have a doctor’s referral.
-The first consultation for breast asymmetry correction generally lasts about 45 minutes to an hour.
+An initial consultation with Dr Rahdon is $185.
+You will receive a rebate from Medicare of $73.85 if you have a doctor’s referral.
+We allow 45 minutes for this type of consultation.
 A consultation with Dr Rahdon is always required to determine suitability and decide on the breast asymmetry method and of course to have all your questions answered thoroughly.

 It is recommended that you have a doctor’s referral because in some cases rebates are available from Medicare and private health insurance.
 This reduces all of your surgical fees including the hospital and anaesthetic fees.
 There will still be out of pocket expenses even if you are privately insured.

 There is a small chance that breastfeeding may not be possible after this type of operation.
 The level of risk depends on the surgical technique used for the procedure and the initial size of your breasts.
 This can be discussed in detail at your consultation.

 Yes, sometimes this is the case but it is uncommon and in most cases is only a short-term side effect.
 Loss of sensation is more common in women with extremely large breasts.